creative-co/dockhero-docs/README.md

 All DockHero support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
-Any non-support related issues or product feedback is welcome at dockhero@castle.co If you prefer GitHub way, feel free to file issues at https://github.com/cloudcastle/dockhero/issues You can improve the current docs by sending a pull request to https://github.com/cloudcastle/dockhero/
+Any non-support related issues or product feedback is welcome at dockhero@castle.co If you prefer GitHub way, feel free to file issues at https://github.com/cloudcastle/dockhero/issues You can improve the current docs or post your stackfile examples by sending a pull request to https://github.com/cloudcastle/dockhero/